 2. You’re capable of more than you think.

 Each of us is sitting on an enormous untapped reservoir of human potential.
 We have the power to achieve so much more than we think we can.
 But you’ll never realize what you’re truly capable of until you force yourself to stretch, to be uncomfortable and try something that you think currently exceeds your ability.

 3. Don’t fear failure.

 It’s natural to have self-doubt, anxiety and to worry about how others may judge you when taking on any big goal.
 But if we allow fear of failure to keep us from starting, then we will never know the joy of success.
-Fear and doubt is the source of more unfulfilled potential than failure will ever be.
+Fear and doubt are the source of more unfulfilled potential than failure will ever be.

 4. Big goals start with small steps.

-Every great achievement is built upon small actions that may seem insignificant individually, but accumulate over time to build momentum.
+Every great achievement is built upon small actions that may seem insignificant individually but accumulate over time to build momentum.
 Once in motion, momentum creates a positive feedback loop that bolsters confidence and motivates you to keep moving forward.
 The key is to simply take that first step, however small, and reinforce it through consistent and purposeful action towards your goal.

 5. Value the process of becoming.

 Happiness, personal growth and fulfillment in life often come more from the curiosity, exploration and process of pursuing a goal, rather than whether or not you achieve it.
 Most people perceive all the value to be in the result, but the process we endure is of greater value than the actual goal achieved.